suse-edge/atip/telco-examples/mgmt-cluster/airgap/README.md

 > **_IMPORTANT:_**
 > Note that the `custom/scripts/99-register.sh` file is not needed in this scenario.

-- `${SCC_REGISTRATION_CODE}` - The registration code for the SUSE Customer Center for the SL Micro product.
-This could be obtained from the SUSE Customer Center and replacing the value in the `99-register.sh` file.

-- `${SCC_ACCOUNT_EMAIL}` - The email address for the SUSE Customer Center account.
-This could be obtained from the SUSE Customer Center and replacing the value in the `99-register.sh` file.

 You need to modify the following folder:

-- `base-images` - To include inside the `SLE-Micro.x86_64-5.5.0-Default-SelfInstall-GM2.install.iso` image downloaded from the SUSE Customer Center.
+- `base-images` - To include inside the `SL-Micro.x86_64-6.0-Default-SelfInstall-GM2.install.iso` image downloaded from the SUSE Customer Center.

 ## Optional modifications